 Fracture healing occurs naturally after traumatic bony disruption.
-This process begins with hemorrhage and progresses through three stages:
+This process begins with haemorrhage and progresses through three stages:

 This process can be supported by various treatment options with immobilisation a mainstay; inappropriate treatment may result in a variety of complications.
 Depending on the fracture site, normal healing in adults may take from 3-12 weeks.

 Normal fracture healing

 For normal fracture healing to occur a number of requirements must be met:

 - viability of fragments (i.e. intact blood supply)

 - mechanical rest: this can be achieved by not moving and external immobilisation, e.g. cast or internal fixation

 The process of healing is different depending on the configuration of the fracture fragments and can be divided into three main categories:

 Spontaneous (indirect/secondary) healing